Authored By :

 Last Updated :

-For those of you who may be interested, this article concerns the early history of my online Christian ministry, beginning with my BBS and my presence on the FidoNet message network, and then moving on to the creation of my website -- Bill's Bible Basics -- on the Internet.
-In addition to discussing my history with BBSing and the FidoNet network, this article will emphasize my growing realization that the Internet may quite possibly be our final witnessing frontier insofar as Christian evangelism is concerned.
+For those of my online friends who may be interested, this series concerns the early history of my online Christian ministry, beginning with my Mac BBS and my presence on the FidoNet message network, and then moving on to the creation of my very first website -- Endtime Prophecy Net -- on the Internet in 1997.
+In addition to discussing my history with BBSing and the FidoNet network, this series will emphasize my growing realization that the Internet may quite possibly be our final witnessing frontier, insofar as open Christian evangelism is concerned.

-In other words, as I will be explaining in more detail later on in this article, it is my personal belief that once other missionary frontiers have closed, the Internet may provide some people in closed countries with one last chance to here the Christian Gospel.
+In other words, as I will be explaining in more detail later on in this series, it is my personal belief that once other missionary frontiers have closed, the Internet may provide some people in closed countries with one last chance to here the Christian Gospel.
 Once this frontier -- the Internet -- is closed to the Christian Gospel, that may be it, and many people may not get another chance.
-So let us begin by going back in time to the early 1990's, when I became involved with the FidoNet network, and set up my first BBS -- Armageddon -- which was originally called "The Treasure Trove" BBS.
+So let us begin by going back in time to the early 1990s, when I became involved with the FidoNet network, and set up my first BBS -- Armageddon -- which was originally called "The Treasure Trove" BBS back in those days.

 Today, FidoNet BBSes -- and BBSes in general -- are likewise accessible over the Internet via the telnet protocol.
 Such BBSes utilize port 23, which is the standard telnet port.
 This was the case with the Armageddon BBS, until I finally took it offline in July of 2011 due to low traffic and other technical reasons.